Matt Banahan

-Matthew Andrew Banahan (born 30 December 1986) is an English former rugby union player who played for Bath in the Aviva Premiership.
-He is also a former England international.
-His main position was wing, however he could also operate as an inside or outside centre.
+Matthew Andrew Banahan (born 30 December 1986) is a rugby union coach and former player who played for Bath and Gloucester in Premiership Rugby, between 2006 and 2021.
+Born in Jersey, he played 20 times for England, receiving 16 caps between 2009 and 2011.
+His main position was wing; however, he could also operate as an inside or outside centre.

 Early life

-Banahan grew up playing field hockey, earning selection to the Jersey and West of England junior representative sides before he decided his hockey career was stalled and switching to rugby union.
+Banahan grew up playing field hockey, earning selection to the Jersey and West of England junior representative sides before he decided his hockey career was stalling and switched to rugby union.

 Banahan went to La Moye school, Les Quennevais School and Highlands College.

 Club career

-Banahan moved to Bath in the summer of 2006, after previously appearing for the London Irish Academy and was brought to the Recreation Ground as a lock.
+Banahan moved to Bath in the summer of 2006, after previously appearing for the London Irish Academy.
+He was brought to the Recreation Ground as a lock.
 He had also been involved with the RFU's Junior National Academy set-up and, England's sevens set up.

-He switched to wing where his powerful combination of size, strength and speed made him a potent weapon in the Bath United and Development sides, for whom he scored ten tries in fourteen games last season.
+He switched to wing where his powerful combination of size, strength and speed made him a potent weapon in the Bath United and Development sides, for whom he scored ten tries in fourteen games in one season.

-Quickly promoted to the first team from the Academy set up, Banahan made 26 first grade appearances and finished the 2007/08 season as the club's top try scorer (16) and the Guinness Premiership regular season's second highest (10) behind Leicester's Tom Varndell (13).
+Quickly promoted from the academy, Banahan made 26 first team appearances and finished the 2007/08 season as the club's top try scorer (16) and the Guinness Premiership regular season's second highest (10) behind Leicester's Tom Varndell (13).

-On 10 January 2018, it was announced by Bath that Banahan will be leaving after 12-year association to West Country rivals, Gloucester from the 2018–19 season.
+On 10 January 2018, it was announced by Bath that Banahan would be leaving after a 12-year association to join West Country rivals, Gloucester in time for the 2018–19 season.

-On 29 November 2020, Banahan announced his retirement from all forms of rugby competition at the end of the 2020-21 season.
+On 29 November 2020, Banahan announced his retirement from all forms of rugby competition finishing at the end of the 2020–21 season.